The Department of Athletic Training at Duquesne University invites applications for a full-time Assistant Professor (non-tenure track).

-The appointment begins January 3, 2022.
+The appointment begins July 1, 2022.
 Duquesne University uses Interfolio to collect all faculty job applications electronically.
-Nominations and expressions of interest will be treated in confidence and must include: 1) a letter of application reflecting qualifications and interests; 2) a current curriculum vitae; 3) a teaching statement of not more than two pages that is inclusive of your teaching philosophy, approach to teaching, and a statement of diversity equity and inclusion as it relates to your teaching, mentoring styles and approaches; 4) transcripts of academic work; and 5) the names, addresses, telephone numbers, and e-mail addresses of at least three professional references (including a brief statement indicating the nature of the relationship with each reference).
+Nominations and expressions of interest will be treated in confidence and must include: 1) a letter of application reflecting qualifications and interests; 2) a current curriculum vitae; 3) a teaching statement of not more than two pages that is inclusive of your teaching philosophy, approach to teaching, and a statement of diversity, equity, and inclusion as it relates to your teaching, mentoring styles and approaches; 4) transcripts of academic work; and 5) the names, addresses, telephone numbers, and e-mail addresses of at least three professional references (including a brief statement indicating the nature of the relationship with each reference).

 Application review will begin immediately and will continue until the position is filled.
-All applications will be processed through the Interfolio system: http://apply.interfolio.com/93517
+Applicants are encouraged to submit their materials by April 21, 2022.
+All applications will be processed through the Interfolio system: http://apply.interfolio.com/105373

 Duquesne University was founded in 1878 by its sponsoring religious community, the Congregation of the Holy Spirit.
 Duquesne University is Catholic in mission and ecumenical in spirit.
 Motivated by its Catholic identity, Duquesne values equality of opportunity both as an educational institution and as an employer.